mbarkdull/cephalotesComparativeGenomics/README.md

 process is parallelized using the excellent R package `furrr`.
 Note that if your scaffolds are large, this script will run into memory issues and fail.

+If you have aligned some scaffolds with Progressivecactus and some with `./Scripts/aligningScaffolds.R`, you can combine both sets of alignments with the script `./Scripts/combiningMAFFTandCactusAlignments`.

 ### Remapping the annotation file